 WordPress’ popularity in the blogosphere and even the World Wide Web today has made it a household name for users, bloggers and web developers across the world.
 Because of its position as a top web publishing platform, most of websites you visit today is powered by WordPress.

 Every website powered by WordPress comes in many different shapes and sizes, designs and user experience.
-That is because WordPress offers thousands of free themes and the number of third party themes developed by people around the world is amazingly more than that.
+That is because WordPress offers thousands of free themes, and the number of third party premium WordPress themes developed by people around the world is amazingly more than that.

 There’s also developers who specialize in building customized WordPress themes.
 These are very unique, highly personalized and greatly branded themes that are built for a specific personal or business needs.

 WordPress is the most popular blogging platform and content management system in the world today.
 WordPress powers over a quarter of websites in the world as of the year 2017.
 That number is growing every day and continues to rise in a more aggressive rate.

 It is an easy choice for media managers for web development because of its high customizability, user-friendliness, simplicity and other advantages.

 However, WordPress is not your ultimate and all-powerful solution despite its attractive and practical advantages.
 Many developers and users misunderstand these advantages and fall prey into the critical drawbacks that WordPress has.

 Let’s list down the advantages and disadvantages of WordPress to better understand its capability in order to make a more learned decision.